 - e Jucies (e Cigarette)

 As developed countries have enacted and continue to pass legislation to curb the usage of cigarettes, they remain one of the most common forms of tobacco products with manufacturers producing nearly 6 trillion annually.
-In the United States the sale of cigarettes is strictly monitored through the Prevent All Cigarette Trafficking Act (PACT), requiring merchants to register with state and federal tax offices along with filing monthly reports detailing the previous months shipments, making cigarette merchant accounts difficult to establish in the USA.
+In the United States, the sale of cigarettes is strictly monitored through the Prevent All Cigarette Trafficking Act (PACT), requiring merchants to register with state and federal tax offices along with filing monthly reports detailing the previous month’s shipments, making cigarette merchant accounts difficult to establish in the USA.

-Cigars have been a staples of society since the the 1800’s in the United States, with the explosion of Cuban cigars and many of their cigar makers moving the USA, the demand continued to grow.
+Cigars have been staples of society since the 1800’s in the United States, with the explosion of Cuban cigars and many of their cigar makers moving the USA, the demand continued to grow.
 Unlike cigarettes, roll-your-own and smokeless tobacco; cigars were excluded from the federal PACT Act, thus remaining an industry that some banks and payment processors will allow as a restricted merchant type.

 Smokeless tobacco products are available in a number of different variants, including chewing, snuff (inhalation) or dip (placed between the lip and gum) and similar to cigarettes, smokeless tobacco products are regulated under the PACT Act, thus making the online sales and card not present (CNP) transactions more difficult than the other forms of tobacco not as heavily regulated by federal and local laws.

-The e cigarette and vaporizer industry has been operating in a grey area with the card networks since their inception, and though they are regulated by the FDA, many businesses operating online or through a retail storefront can do so with only a local business license.
-It is to be seen if these products in the future will come under increased scrutiny or be included under such legislation as the PACT Act, for now many merchant account providers require only an age verification program to control online sales in a CNP environment.
+The e cigarette and vaporizer industry have been operating in a grey area with the card networks since their inception, and though they are regulated by the FDA, many businesses operating online or through a retail storefront can do so with only a local business license.
+It is to be seen if these products in the future will come under increased scrutiny or be included under such legislation as the PACT Act, for now, many merchant account providers require only an age verification program to control online sales in a CNP environment.